 Application to the Elementary Education major is made during the spring semester of the Sophomore year.
 Students must be accepted to an education major before enrolling in EDU courses numbered 3000 or higher.

-Throughout the year we put on a couple panels where teachers from Duluth come and speak to CSS students about a certain topic.
-Previous topics have been about Procedures, Hands on Learning, and Socio-Economics dynamics in a classroom.
+Throughout the year we organize panels where teachers from Duluth come and speak to CSS students about a certain topic.
+Previous topics have been about Procedures, Hands on Learning, and Socio-Economic dynamics in a classroom.
 We also put on a book fair each semester.
-There are other smaller events or activities we try and do as well, like organizing apparel for the department and fundraising for charities.
+There are other smaller events or activities we try and do as well, like organizing SOE apparel sales and fundraising for charities.

 The Education Association is open to any education student (K-12).

-After much study and deliberation, the School of Education has implemented a Background Study Policy for all students enrolled in School of Education programs.
+The School of Education has implemented a Background Check Policy for all students enrolled in School of Education programs.

 Students should apply to student teaching in spring of their Junior year.

 Wondering which classes are offered next semester?
 Looking for a CRN for registration?